filecoin-project/starling/README.md

 # Starling

-A CLI for simplified, coordinated, decentralized storage on the Filecoin network.
+A command-line interface for simplified, coordinated, decentralized storage on the Filecoin network.
+This is a work in progress – MVP ships October 5th, and this code is not production-ready.
+Use at your own risk.

 ```
       .. .